madeline-stevens/201-learning-journal/LJ-code301-day13.md

 - To see your app in deployment environment type in terminal- git push heroku master

 - You can make that conString work for both local and heroku site changes.
-To do this type in terminal- export database_url = " # "
+To do this type- export database_url = " # " somewhere...not sure where exactly...?